syndit/com.synditcorp.ruleengine/README.md

 	DefaultRuleDefinition rules = new DefaultRuleDefinition();
 	rules.loadRules(parser);

-## Logger

-In step 3, create a logger that implements org.slf4j.Logger interface.
-Here com.synditcorp.ruleengine.logging.MinimalLogger is used.
-MinimalLogger is intended to be replaced with your preferred logger.

-	Logger logger = new MinimalLogger(MinimalLogger.DEBUG);

 ## Evaluator

-In step 4, inject the definitions and the logger into the evaluator.
+In step 3, inject the definitions into the evaluator.

-	RuleEvaluator ruleEvaluator = new RuleEvaluator(rules, logger);
+	RuleEvaluator ruleEvaluator = new RuleEvaluator(rules);

 ## Variables

-For optional step 5, load any variables to be used by the rule expressions, API handlers, or Java handlers.
+For optional step 4, load any variables to be used by the rule expressions, API handlers, or Java handlers.

 	TreeMap<String, Object> variables = new TreeMap<String, Object>();
 	Double amount = 11.50;